-I use them throughout Quick Sprout.
-Whether it is companies I have worked for, mentions within press pieces or awards I’ve received, I try to showcase them all.
+We use them throughout Quick Sprout.
+Whether it is companies we have worked for, mentions within press pieces or awards we’ve received, we try to showcase them all.

-It helps increase my conversion rates.
-When I removed the logos, my conversion rate went down by 9.9%.
+It helps increase our conversion rates.
+When we removed the logos, our conversion rate went down by 9.9%.
 Although that isn’t a huge number, every little bit adds up.

 If you have worked with some well-known companies or you have received some great press, showcase it.
-You may not see a conversion increase like I did, but it’s worth testing.
+You may not see a conversion increase like we did, but it’s worth testing.